-- 9. The immediate financial position has been made stronger by this year's increase in Harbour Dues.
+- 29. The immediate financial position has been made stronger by this year's increase in Harbour Dues.
 There remains a requirement to ensure that increasing costs continue to be met.
 Pressure remains on the General Reserve, in particular to make good the commitment to support the Asset Replacement Reserve.
-It is therefore important that steps are taken now to ensure balance. - 10.
+It is therefore important that steps are taken now to ensure balance. - 30.
 Each of the three options examined is reasonable.
 The benefit of only one cannot be predicted with accuracy.
 It is right that dry launch charges are paid.
 It is also unfortunate that the Memorandum of Understanding has not delivered the income it should have.
 Its failure has brought about the need to consider a workable option to recover payable Harbour Dues.
 Recovery as part of the Annual billing round is, in the light of the administrative burden that would otherwise exist, the only workable option.
 With customers' expectation being that Harbour Dues are paid as a component of an annual invoice, payment in advance (with a discount that mirrors that offered for afloat meterage) will allow continued launching flexibility a key part of the offer.
-The fishing community recognises the benefits of the facility at Warsash and understands the need to increase charges. - 11.
+The fishing community recognises the benefits of the facility at Warsash and understands the need to increase charges. - 31.
 Taken together, these measures will ensure that chargeable income is properly collected and reduce future pressure on the budget.
-With the primary focus of the Harbour Authority being the delivery of a suitable Marine Safety Management System, it may also in time allow a modest amount to be set aside to bolster the Asset Enhancement Reserve whenever possible. - 12.
-Considered against current figures, the three recommendations, if approved, would increase total annual income by around £31,500 (representing just over 5%).
+With the primary focus of the Harbour Authority being the delivery of a suitable Marine Safety Management System, it may also in time allow a modest amount to be set aside to bolster the Asset Enhancement Reserve whenever possible. - 32.
+Considered against current figures, the three recommendations, if approved, would increase total annual income by a significant amount.
+The precise amount recoverable for dry-launching will form the largest element.